GSA/digitalgov.gov/content/events/2022/09/2022-09-08-uswds-monthly-call-september-2022.md

 **Slide 23:** Well, it was recipes.
 How are we using all these things together?
 What are we trying to accomplish with our ingredients and techniques?
 In the context of a design system, recipes are something we call patterns.

 **Slide 24:** We can think of patterns as "things users do again and again on our sites and services."
 A good way to think about a pattern is as a common interaction.
-When we say pattern, a reasonable synonym is interaction.
+When we say pattern, a reasonable synonym is: interaction.

 **Slide 25:** But this can seem a little abstract, so we've chosen a specific rubric for how to think of a pattern.
 A pattern completes the sentence, "Help a user to [blank]."
 And if you're thinking that this construction sounds a lot like a user story, it sure does.
 Patterns and user stories have significant conceptual overlap.

 **Slide 26:** Such as,

 Help a user to **enter their name**.

 Help a user to **review a complex form**.

 Help a user to **refine search results**.

 Help a user to **recover from an error**.

 Help a user to **make an appointment**.

 Help a user to **upload a document**.

 Help a user to **provide their race or ethnicity**.

 And, of course, what we'll see in just a moment: help a user to **select their preferred language**.